htroutmaniv/Embodied-Demo/README.md

    Navigate to the backend directory and set up the Python virtual environment:

    **NOTE:** Using an **ADMINISTRATOR** prompt to run this command is recommended.
+   **NOTE:** If you get a python not found error, ensure that you checked the box to add python.exe to PATH during install as noted above.

    ```sh
    cd backend